The Mount is a men’s prison in Bovingdon, Hertfordshire.

 Family services are provided by the Prison Advice and Care Trust (PACT) who deliver support for families, maintaining family links and offer courses to develop parenting skills.

-Residents can apply for help in the prison or families can get support in the visitors centre.
+Prisoners can apply for help in the prison or families can get support in the visitors centre.

 Problems and complaints